5 Steps to Avoid Making Decisions Out of Anger

 Research from Rice University about how mood affects decision making shows that anger undermines good decisions.
 We are also more likely to make take more risks when we are angry – and that often leads to negative consequences, as well.

 Making bad decisions is part of life.
 We are all going to do that once in a while.
-But we can prevent some of those bad decisions by not making decisions when we are angry.
+But we can prevent a really bad decision by not making decisions when we are angry.

 How do we overcome our anger, then?

-- Psalm 37:8 (NLT) Stop being angry!
+1. Psalm 37:8 (NLT) Stop being angry!
 Turn from your rage!
-Do not lose your temperโ it only leads to harm.
+Do not lose your temper— it only leads to harm.
 Anger is generally a response to something.
 For instance, in the example with my son, I was hurt first – then came the anger.
 The anger was a response to being hurt.
 If we can identify that first feeling we can preempt the anger and turn from it.
+Positive outcomes result when we turn from our anger.
+We make the right decision, the right choice, when we are calm and letting go of our anger.

-- Proverbs 19:11 (GNT) If you are sensible, you will control your temper.
+2. Proverbs 19:11 (GNT) If you are sensible, you will control your temper.
 When someone wrongs you, it is a great virtue to ignore it.
 This is one way to turn from our anger (see previous Scripture).
 We don’t have to feel every little thing.
 Sometimes we can just let things pass.
 We don’t have to respond to everything.
 Ignoring the little things is great for positive mental health!
 For instance, every snarky comment from a teen does not have to be upsetting.
 Some of those comments are really harmless – ignore those and don’t let them steal your peace.
+It’s okay to feel strong emotions, just be aware of them and take them all to God.
+Not everything needs to be brought to other people.

-- Proverbs 29:11 (ESV) A fool gives full vent to his spirit, but a wise man quietly holds it back.
+4. Proverbs 29:11 (ESV) A fool gives full vent to his spirit, but a wise man quietly holds it back.
 I realize this one is controversial, but it’s still Scripture, so it’s important.
-When we vent our anger – either at the person we’re angry with, whatever people are in the room, or a loved one to “vent” about the issue – we are reinforcing that anger.
+When we vent our anger – either at the person we’re angry with, whatever people are in the room, or a loved one to “vent” about the issue – we are reinforcing that anger and more likely to make poor choices.
 We’re keeping ourselves angry.
 The longer we are angry, the more likely we are to make those rash decisions we want to avoid.
+Give yourself enough time to calm down, then reassess.

 I hope these suggestions help.
-The next time you are in a situation and you feel your blood pressure start to rise – STOP ๐ – identify what you are feeling.
+The next time you are in a situation and you feel your blood pressure start to rise – STOP 🛑 – identify what you are feeling.
 Then deal with that.
 If you do get angry, take it to God.
 Identify what is really going on.
 Then deal with it.
+The bottom line is that only you can control your emotions, including anger.

 If you have a tendency toward anger, let Jesus heal you.
 He wants you to be whole, I promise.